20 Jan No Amp Ogres!

 - Refrigeration.
 Watermaker.

-Second, once we know what we need power for, we reduce the power required as much as is feasible.
-I’ll give more details on some of these in future posts, but there are three main things we’ve done:
+Second, we reduce the power required as much as is feasible for the things we do want.
+There are three main things we’ve done:

 - We look for low-draw options where ever we can.
 Replacing incandescent light bulbs with LEDs from Cruising Solutions (TBG sponsor) has been huge.
 But “wherever we can” also means that when a low draw alternative just isn’t satisfactory, we don’t use it.
 Case in point: I tried using a tablet as my primary computer because it took a lot less power than a laptop.
 The small screen, small file storage and limited USB connectivity drove me nuts when I was trying to write articles or Google information for a project.
 Not worth the amp savings and I returned to the laptop.